realworldocaml/book/en/02-guided-tour.md

   ;;
 ```

-By pattern matching using `::`, we've broken off the first element of
+By pattern matching using `::`, we've isolated and named the first
+element of the list (`my_favorite`) and the remainder of the list
-`languages` from the rest of the list.
-If you know Lisp or Scheme,
+(`the_rest`).
+If you know Lisp or Scheme, what we've done is the
-what we've done is the equivalent of using `car` to grab the first
+equivalent of using the functions `car` and `cdr` to isolate the first
-element of a list.
+element of a list and the remainder of that list.

 If you try the above example in the toplevel, however, you'll see that
 it spits out an error: